Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 Villanova Stats and Trends

-- Villanova is 1-1 against the spread and 3-0 overall in games when it scores more than 14.3 points.
+- When Villanova puts up more than 14.3 points, it is 1-1 against the spread and 3-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.